Efforts to ban TikTok in the United States: Other restrictions

+Map as of March 2024.
+As of April 2024, more than 30 states have banned the use of TikTok on government devices, including some university computer Wifi networks, though students can still use their own devices and data plans.

 On April 14, 2023, Montana became the first state to pass legislation banning TikTok on all personal devices operating within state lines, and barring app stores from offering TikTok for download.
 Governor Greg Gianforte signed the bill, Senate Bill (SB) 419, into law on May 17.
-The ban was blocked by US District Judge Donald W. Molloy on December 1, 2023, as he stated the ban "infringes on the Constitutional right of users and businesses".
+The ban was blocked by U.S. District Judge Donald W. Molloy on December 1, 2023, as he stated the ban "infringes on the Constitutional right of users and businesses".
 Due to the block, the ban did not come into effect as planned.

 As of April 2023, at least 34 out of 50 states have announced or enacted bans on state government agencies, employees, and contractors using TikTok on government-issued devices.
 State bans only affect government employees and do not prohibit civilians from having or using the app on their personal devices.